G4l43r/lpthw-cn/intro.rst

 you will eventually get it.

-Obviously though, if you go through this whole book, and you type everything in, but you still don't understand how to code, well then you gave it a shot.
+Obviously though, if you go through this whole book, and you type everything in, but you still do not understand how to code, well then you gave it a shot.
 You can then safely say you tried your best and a little more and it didn't work out, but at least you tried.
 You can be proud of that.